dotnet/aspire-samples/samples/HealthChecksUI/README.md

 - The project resource is configured to expose an additional endpoint to host the detailed health checks endpoint on as well as receiving the path that endpoint should be available at (`/healthz` by default)
 - The HealthChecksUI resource is configured to add the project resource's detailed health check endpoint as an one to include in the set it monitors for health check status.

-The `HealthChecksUILifecycleHook` class does the bulk of the work to actually inspect the application model, discover the relevant resources, and configure them accordingly.